-Configuring printer certificates
+Configuring printer certificates manually

-MVE can help facilitate the process of signing the default printer certificate on a fleet of printers.
+When not using the automated certificate management feature, MVE can help facilitate the process of signing the default printer certificate on a fleet of printers.
 MVE gathers the certificate signing requests from the fleet, and then deploys the signed certificates to the proper printers after they are signed.